lewagon/dotfiles/05-Rails/06-Airbnb-Devise/README.md

 ## AirBnB Week

-The next 5 days will be in groups of 2 to 4 students, working on an AirBnB clone (you don't have to rent **flats**, be creative!)
+The next 5 days will be in groups of 3 to 4 students, working on an AirBnB clone (you don't have to rent **flats**, be creative!).
+You should start working with your 2-week final project.

 ### Demos